u-boot/u-boot/tools/binman/binman.rst

 Binman also provides a `blob-ext` entry type that pulls in a binary blob from an external file.
 If the file is missing, binman can optionally complete the build and just report a warning.
-Use the `-M/--allow-missing` option to enble this.
+Use the `-M/--allow-missing` option to enable this.
 This is useful in CI systems which want to check that everything is correct but don't have access to the blobs.